Knight1/VanMooof-Module/README.md

 Found Macronix flash chip "MX66L51235F/MX25L51245G" (65536 kB, SPI) on linux_spi.
 Reading flash... done.
 ```

+### Getting Console Access to my Bike

+JTAG 115200 Baudrate

+Black - GND - connect to GND on the dongle

+Green - TX - connect to RX on the dongle

+Orange - RX - connect to TX on the dongle

+Yellow - voltage - don‘t connect to the dongle

 ## Fixing some Errors
 ### Err 23